 astronomer and mathematician

-dreadful situation in which we find ourselves.
+from the truly dreadful situation in which we find ourselves.
 Here we are

 in this wholly fantastic universe with scarcely a clue as to whether our

 existence has any real significance.
 No wonder then that many people feel

-the need for some belief that gives them a sense of security, and no wonder that they
+the need for some belief that gives them a sense of security, and no wonder

-they think; the wise reject what they think and not what they
+and not what they think; the wise reject what they think and not what they

 Elbert Hubbard (1857-1915)

-men who do not understand it.
-The intent is not to tell the truth but to
+a subject by men who do not understand it.
+The intent is not to tell the

-scientific.
+perforce, not scientific.
 And all that which is not scientific -- that

 is, truthful -- must be bolstered up by force, fear and falsehood.
-Thus we always find
+Thus

-and by endeavoring to coerce all men into one religion,
+life to another, and by endeavoring to coerce all men into one religion,

 constantly preaching that this world is full of misery, but the next world

 would be beautiful -- or not, as the case may be -- has forced on men the

-thought of fear where otherwise there might have been the happy abandon of nature.
+thought of fear where otherwise there might have been the happy abandon

-persecutor and which the martyr, this is only a question of
+which is the persecutor and which the martyr, this is only a question of

 Theology is Classified Superstition.

-tell me that your Deity made you in his own image, I reply that he
+When you tell me that your Deity made you in his own image, I reply

-experience and shared human values and that we can live good
+using reason, experience and shared human values and that we can live good

 lives without religious or superstitious beliefs.
 Humanists seek to make

 the best of the one life we have by creating meaning and purpose for ourselves.

 the common good.